Haselnussbomber/HaselTweaks/README.md

 ### Material Allocation

-Always opens the Island Sanctuarys "Material Allocation" window on the "Current & Next Season" tab.
+Enhances the Island Sanctuarys "Material Allocation" window.

+- Saves the last selected tab between game sessions.
+- Clicking on a gatherable item opens the Sanctuary Gathering Log with that item selected.

 ### Minimap Adjustments